 Children grow best in a caring community that shares the responsibility to keep them safe.

-Each year, more than 5,500 calls about children’s well-being are made to our confidential Child Protection Hotline.
+Each year, more than 5,500 callers, concerned about the well-bring of a child or teen, talk with our confidential Child Protection Hotline.
 By reporting their concerns, caring community members and mandated reporters help hundreds of children and their families have safer and healthier futures.
 Many callers express feeling relief at having gotten support for a child in need.

 You help protect Sonoma County children and youth when you report your concerns or learn more about how to identify and prevent child abuse and neglect.